ahmedrayansh/cursor-setup-portfolio/README.md

 This task helped me understand how to approach a new setup step by step, especially when things don’t work immediately.

 Instead of getting stuck, I focused on identifying the issue, finding reliable solutions, and continuing the process.
-It also gave me a clearer idea of how development tools, version control, and AI integrations work together in practice.